 Why You’ll Love This Recipe?

 - Fool-proof and easy to follow, no oven or water bath is involved.

 - Produces a creamy and rich cheesecake that will be a hit with everyone.

-- Can be easily made and served as a trifle.
+- It can be easily made and served as a trifle.

 - Can be made 1 or 2 days in advance so you don’t have to worry about dessert.